panoply/spx/docs/src/views/docs/components/directives.md

 ### Event Attrs

-In some cases you may want to pass data to event methods defined on components.
-Using the standard attrs (state) directive structure allows to to expose passed references in the event parameter.
+In some cases you may want to pass data to method callbacks in components from a DOM element.
+The standard (state) directive structure can be used and all annotation will be provided to the event parameter argument in the class method.
+Event attrs are parsed and the provided **type** will be normalized.

+:::: grid row
+::: grid col-6

 <!--prettier-ignore-->
 ```html